MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/native-messaging.md

 1. Verify the `edge://extensions` page now lists your extension.
 1. Copy the key from ID from the extension listing on the page.

-When you are ready to distribute your extension to users, publish your extension to the Microsoft Edge add-ons store [publish documentation link].
+When you're ready to distribute your extension to users, publish your extension to the Microsoft Edge add-ons store [publish documentation link].
 The extension ID of the published extension may be different to the ID used while sideloading your extension.
 If the ID changed, update `allowed_origins` in the host manifest file with the ID of your published extension.